Andrettin/Wyrmsun/readme.txt

 - The "Storm" magic prefix now gives +4 lightning damage (previously +2), for consistency with the "of the Storm" suffix.
 - Added "Lightning" magic prefix for weapons (+2 lightning damage).
 - Fixed issue which prevented items from being generated with both a magic prefix and a suffix.
+- Fixed crash which could occur when a scroll was used.

 * Map Editor
 - Fixed issue which prevented players from being added to a map with the editor.